spierce5/ap-support-bi/README.md

 - Python 3.11.5 - Download and install from <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>
 - Git - Download and install from <a href="https://github.com/git-guides/install-git">https://github.com/git-guides/install-git</a>
+- Microsoft Visual C++ 14.0 - Download and install from <a href="https://visualstudio.microsoft.com/visual-cpp-build-tools/">https://visualstudio.microsoft.com/visual-cpp-build-tools/</a>
+  - In the Visual Studio installer, you only need to select "Desktop development with C++"

 ### Installation